Education & Pedagogy

 Constructivism and the Active Learner

 Building upon the insights of Piaget, Vygotsky, and other cognitive psychologists, constructivism posits that learning is an active, constructive process whereby individuals actively build their understanding of the world through interaction with their environment.
 Rooted in the belief that knowledge is not passively received but actively constructed by the learner, constructivism emphasizes the importance of hands-on exploration, social interaction, and meaningful engagement in the learning process.
-For constructivists, education is not about memorization or rote learning but about empowering students to construct their own understanding of the world and actively participate in the co-creation of knowledge.
+For constructivists, education is not about memorization or rote learning, but about empowering students to construct their own understanding of the world and actively participate in the co-creation of knowledge.

 Take Home